 But increased car insurance costs rise aren’t the only negative outcome to result from a drink-driving conviction.
 As well as a large fine, you can also expect points on your license, a 12-month driving ban and, in some cases, a prison sentence.
 It can also be expensive to find car insurance for convicted drivers in the future.

 As well as the initial punishment, a DR10 conviction will also affect your driving insurance quotes in the future.
 Whenever you receive points on your license, you must inform your insurance provider, as all policies are conducted in ‘good faith’ that you as a policy taker are keeping the insurance provider fully up to date with your situation.

 By failing to keep your insurance provider up-to-date with any changes in circumstance, they can refuse to honour the policy altogether.

 A DR10 offence stays on your license for eleven years.
 You will need to advise your insurance provider for three to five of these years, depending on your insurance provider.
 If you don’t declare it, your insurance can be voided when they discover the DR10.

 This is something you must check with your individual policy as they all vary.
 A drink-driving conviction could invalidate all claims you try to make for injury to yourself or for damage to your own car and property.

 Whilst the law allows drivers to drink a certain amount before driving, the big problem is that this amount varies from person to person: it is not an exact science and changes with each individual driver.
-For this reason, some insurers will invalidate your policy if you have any alcohol in your system at all, even though you are well within the legal limit.
+For this reason, some insurance providers may invalidate your policy if you have any alcohol in your system at all, even though you are well within the legal limit.

 After being convicted it is difficult, but not impossible, to find cheap car insurance for convicted drivers.
-At Quote Goat we compare convicted driver insurance quotes so that you can find the best possible option available.
+At Quote Goat we compare convicted driver insurance quotes to help you find the right policy at the right price.